 God knows Satan better than Satan knows himself.
 If God is truth (John 14:6) with no evil in Him (1 John 1:5) and can never lie (Hebrew 6:18), then He could spot falsehood from an eternity away.
 Satan must know there is no deceiving God, despite his measly attempts to do so (Matthew 4:1-11); even accusing Job of malintent.
 And notice in Job 1-2 that Satan is not lying to God by how we use the word today.
 Satan uses his ample sum of experience with human nature “from going to and fro on the earth” (Job 1:7) as a way to wager God, hoping to provoke Job to slander Him.
 Without any ground to stand, however, Satan ultimately drew a false accusation against Job.
 While we tend to lie about an event that has already happened, Satan is called a liar for making an absolute claim about what Job would do without truly knowing what Job would do (Job 1:11, 2:5).
 Interestingly, Jesus holds us to the same standard: “Let what you say be simply ‘Yes’ or ‘No’; anything more than this comes from evil.”
 (Matthew 5:33-37) In other words, lying is as much retrospective as it is prospective, it’s past and future tensed.
 James, again, beautifully condenses our moral condition of being under trial for a greater future purpose alongside the danger of holding fast to false assumptions, which devalues predictive prophecy and gives greater value to want (James 4:7-17; 5:7-12).
 The devil is truly in the details!

-Now, the word satan is a masculine noun that serves as both a name and title, meaning “adversary” as the archenemy of good, while the word devil means “accuser” or “slanderer”.
+Now, the Hebrew word satan is a masculine noun that serves as both a name and title, meaning “accuser” and “adversary”, and the word devil in Greek means virtually the same, “accuser, slanderer, attacker”, or literally “to throw across” (cf. Ephesians 6:16).
 Before Satan became known as “the adversary” (or the Satan), his name was Lucifer, meaning the “shining one” or “morning star”.
 He was an angel of light “blameless” from creation and guardian cherub of the Lord’s throne, until his heart became proud and wicked for the sake of his own splendor.
 Long story short, he abandons his post and inevitably becomes the ringleader in a cosmic rebellion over the whole world (Revelation 9:11, 12:7-9), which is ultimately overthrown by death, resurrection, and ascension of Jesus Christ (Revelation 12:10-12).
 Throughout Scripture, Satan appears before God because he is, of course, a fallen angel (Ezekiel 28:14–18; Isaiah 14:12–17; Luke 10:18).
 Due to centuries of artistic depictions, however, angels have been branded to look a particular way, which has driven an unspoken consensus among people to assume that angels are some sort of race or species, but this is not so.
 In the Septuagint, the word angel (angelos) simply means “messenger”, “envoy” or “ambassador”, describing one’s role and purpose, and can also refer to human messengers such as John the Baptist (Luke 7:24; 9:52; Mark 1:2-3; James 2:25).
 The word angelos was set apart for those delivering messages or carrying out acts from God; it was not reserved for ordinary matters.
 Like all messengers sent by a king, they were considered ambassadors of the king and would deliver messages, carry out orders, and fulfill particular missions on behalf of the king; even bestowed with some authority as representatives of the king (cf. Psalm 82:1-2; Ephesians 6:12; Deuteronomy 32:7-9).
 Likewise, angels seem to deliver messages from God to man (heaven to earth), whereas Satan brings messages from his view of man to God (earth to heaven), more accusatory than advocatory.
 This seems to be one of the roles of angels in general, to appear before the presence of the Lord and give an account (Job 1:6, 2:1).
 And I don’t think ‘out of sight, out of mind’ really applies to God, given His nature, omniscience, and power.
 After all, angels are not omniscient (all-knowing).
 Further, this is not the only occurrence of God dialoging with Satan (Zechariah 3:1-2; Matthew 4:1-11), he apparently “accuses them [Christians] day and night before our God” (Revelation 12:10), and, arguably, still continues to do so.
 Satan’s purpose and role, then, is lost as a “false messenger and representative” – an agent of chaos – given that he is referred to as “the father of lies” (John 8:44), masquerading as his old self, an “angel of light” (2 Corinthians 11:14).

 Why use Satan?